robertfasano/emergent/docs/source/optimization.rst

 Time-dependent optimization
 ==============================
-Turning now to a more complicated time-dependent cost functional, we consider the problem of magneto-optical trapping, in which atoms are trapped at the zero of a quadrupole magnetic field in a red-detuned laser beam.
-The problem can be formulated as a memoryless cost functional depending on parameters such as the field strength and laser detuning, but the trapping can be improved by adding a time-dependent ramp such that the Doppler and Zeeman shifts keep the beam resonant while the atoms cool.
+Turning now to a more complicated time-dependent functional, we consider the problem of magneto-optical trapping, in which atoms are trapped at the zero of a quadrupole magnetic field in a red-detuned laser beam.
+The problem can be formulated as a memoryless functional depending on parameters such as the field strength and laser detuning, but the trapping can be improved by adding a time-dependent ramp such that the Doppler and Zeeman shifts keep the beam resonant while the atoms cool.
 In this case we are tasked with determining not the